-Dysport vs Botox: Which One is Better for Wrinkles in2024
+Dysport vs Botox: Which is Better for Wrinkles in 2024

 In this article, Dysport vs Botox, we’re taking a deep dive into two of the most popular cosmetic injectables around.
 Dysport and Botox.

-Let’s begin with Botox treatment since, in all fairness, botox has been around longer and is the widest known of the two injectable neurotoxins :P.
+Let’s begin with Botox treatment since, in all fairness, Botox has been around longer and is the most widely known of the two injectable neurotoxins.

 Today, we are focusing on cosmetic uses for both injectable treatments.